fastai/course22/README.md

-## course22
+## course.fast.ai

-This is where the 2022 edition of Practical Deep Learning for Coders is being developed.
-It's not done yet.
-We hope to release it around August 2022, but that date may change.
+This is where you'll find the notebooks, slides, and spreadsheets for the 2022 edition of Practical Deep Learning for Coders.
+See [course.fast.ai](https://course.fast.ai) for the lessons.

 ## What's here